Kawkabi1/HSR_Bridge_dynamic/README.md

 If you have any questions or suggestions, feel free to reach out to me at [kawkabi@mail.nwpu.edu.cn](mailto:kawkabi@mail.nwpu.edu.cn).

 ## References
-the load function for HSLM-A loading set is defined based on the approach adopted from the method developed by CARINE MELLIER and Raid Karoumi
+The load function for the HSLM-A loading set is defined based on the methodology developed by Carine Mellier and Raid Karoumi:

-Mellier, Carine.
-Optimal Design of Bridges for High-Speed Trains: Single and double-span bridges.
-Master of Science Thesis, Royal Institute of Technology (KTH), Stockholm, Sweden, 2010.
+-Mellier, C. (2010).
+Optimal Design of Bridges for High-Speed Trains: Single and Double-Span Bridges.
+Master of Science Thesis, Royal Institute of Technology (KTH), Stockholm, Sweden.

+The theoretical model is based on the work of:

+-Yang, Y. B., Yau, J. D., & Wu, Y. S. (2004).
+Vehicle-bridge interaction dynamics with applications to high-speed railways.

+The finite element model in MATLAB is developed in accordance with the approach outlined by:

+-Paz, M., & Kim, Y. H. (2019).
+Dynamic Analysis of Beams.
+In Structural Dynamics.
+Springer, Cham. https://doi.org/10.1007/978-3-319-94743-3_10